saarasat/finglish-app-otm-2019/Documentation/Architecture.md

 - public void startANewGame()
 - public void finishAGame()

-For deleting users:
+**For deleting users:**

 - public boolean removeUser(int id)

-For different happenings in the game:
+**For different happenings in the game:**

 - public Question getTheNextQuestion()
 - private int randomizer(int i)
 - public void answerTheQuestion(boolean correctness)

-In addition Question-, Game- and User-classes have simple getters and setters for checking the information relating to them.
+In addition to these methods for handling the game, Question-, Game- and User-classes have simple getters and setters for checking the information relating to these objects.
 Question-class also handles the shuffling of different answer options.

 GameService can access the package [finglish.dao](https://github.com/saarasat/finglish-app-otm-2019/tree/master/FinglishApp/src/main/java/finglish/dao) which is responsible for permanent keeping of user-, game- and question-data.
 The interfaces [GameDao](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/src/main/java/finglish/dao/GameDao.java), [UserDao](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/src/main/java/finglish/dao/UserDao.java) and [QuestionDao](https://github.com/saarasat/finglish-app-otm-2019/blob/master/FinglishApp/src/main/java/finglish/dao/QuestionDao.java) save and read the text-files, which have the data relating to those classes.